 Researching First World War soldiers

 Read a guide to researching New Zealand soldiers and related service personnel.

 Use personnel files to get more detail about First World War soldiers, from Archives New Zealand.
 These are being digitised and made available online for the centenary, and many are linked to from records for service personnel on the Online Cenotaph.

 Digital New Zealand search

 Search Digital NZ to find out what online collections of photos, memorabilia, newspaper cuttings, videos and so on are available from New Zealand galleries, libraries, archives, museums and other sources.
-We have a war-specific version of this search on our website.

 Filter by ‘usage rights’ to see how you can use the material you find.